 “You will live in the land that I gave to your forefathers"

-EcoFarms has been in the Foster and Reid families for three generations.
-In 1976, Harry and Tina Foster fell in love with a fifty-acre farm in the hills of Balaclava, St. Elizabeth a stone throw from Harry's birthplace.
+Farming has been in the Foster and Reid families for three generations.
+In 1976, Harry and Tina Foster fell in love with a fifty-acre farm in the hills of Balaclava, St. Elizabeth - a stone’s throw away from Harry's birthplace.
 "The Farm" became the passion of Harry, a Mining Engineer and graduate of Jamaica School of Agriculture (JSA) and Tina, a Registered Nurse.
 Every Saturday, the family would journey down to "Bala" with their three children (this trip was not voluntary for the children).
-After a day of plucking chickens, pruning coffee, or harvesting oranges the children would "drive" the dilapidated Morris Oxford or the handcart belonging to the farm hand.
+After a day of plucking chickens, pruning coffee, or harvesting oranges, the children would "drive" the dilapidated Morris Oxford or the farm hand’s handcart.

-Over the years, the family has planted coffee, citrus plants, apples, passion fruit, bananas, plantains, coconut and ackee.
+Over the years, the family planted coffee, citrus plants, apples, passion fruit, bananas, plantains, coconut and ackee.
 In the late 1990s, Harry invested in five colonies of Italian bees.
 Grace, the youngest child and an MIT-trained Engineer, got involved with the bees in 2010 after she lost her income when local bauxite plants were shuttered.
 She had a vision to create 100 Jamaican jobs through innovating honey.
 The vision took on life after a near death experience involving a bicycle accident in 2011.
 She registered EcoFarms® and launched the first product – Buzz™ HoneyStix™ in 2011, followed by the award winning Buzz™ Honey Wine in 2013.